 Every company, big or small should have commercial insurance to protect the business from errors and omissions, loss, property damage, and liability issues.
 Even if you work from home or have an online retail store, one small incident could put you out of business for weeks if not entirely.
 Business insurance will provide you with the money you need to cover your expenses, as well as any losses during a business interruption.
 Some policies also cover all your commercial vehicles, product liability, worker's compensation, and even fraud.

 Did you know that your home insurance likely doesn’t cover your cottage?
 In fact, many people don’t know that cottage insurance policies even exist.
 But if you want to protect your secondary home, it’s important that you have the right coverage for your needs.
 Most insurance companies offer policies that cover fire damage, smoke damage, water damage, damage from animals, liability coverage, watercraft coverage, and can even provide coverage when the cottage is rented to others.
 But It’s important to note though that not all providers will cover you if you don’t have a home insurance plan with them, so it’s important to talk to an insurance brokerage about your options.

 Recreational Vehicle Insurance

-Another type of insurance people commonly forget is recreational vehicle insurance.
+Another type of insurance people commonly forget is RV trailer insurance.
 If you own an ATV, boat, snowmobile or RV, you should also have insurance to protect you in the event of damage, theft, or vandalism.
 No two policies are the same, and some can be bundled together so it’s important to discuss your specific needs with a broker to get the best policy.

 If you’re not sure if you’re missing an important insurance policy, contact us at MLS.
 Our brokers will review your current policies and make sure you have everything you need.